 Some of the most popular wine regions in the country are Tuscany, Prosecco, Sicily, and Trentino.
 If you are in one of these regions, a tour of the vineyards should be at the top of your list.

 Even if you don’t take a tour of one of the vineyards, you should definitely grab a glass when you are out to dinner.

 When I visited Italy, I was consistently told that I had to try risotto.
-So, it just had to make this dish.
+So, it just had to make this list.

 It’s basically just rice that is cooked with broth.
 Sometimes it has other garnishes and vegetables in it, which only adds to the flavor.